Dev1503/Document-based-QnA/README.md

 The pipeline was tested on a couple of documents containing information of the electoral bonds vis-a-vis the Indian General Elections, from 2019 to 2024 provided by Election Commission of India.

+The "party_bonds.pdf" file contains the complete list of electoral bonds encashed by the every political party from 2019 to 2024.

+The "comapny_bonds.pdf" file contains the list of private/public entities that provided the bonds within the same timeline and of various denominations.
+Note that every bond has a unique bond number with it and hence makes tracking transactions easier in these documents.

+We have performed LLM-based Named-Entity Recognition and LLM-based Query Extraction specifically to extract data from these documents and run a query-based system.

-Following Colab notebook can be used to access the StreamLit website where our model has been deployed.
+Provided here is a Colab notebook that can be used to access the StreamLit website where our model has been deployed.
 You would have to upload a couple of documents and ask questions based on the format given below.

 Some sample prompts are given as follows: